sqonk/phext-plotlib/docs/api/BulkPlot.md

 ### BulkPlot
 The BulkPlot class can be used for quickly configuring and rendering common types of charts using JPGraph as an engine.
 While JPGraph supports a multitude of different chart types only a subset are currently supported by BulkPlot.

-Consider BulkPlot a convienience class that uses assumption to reduce the time required to otherwise build and render a graph.
+Consider BulkPlot a convenience class that uses assumption to reduce the time required to otherwise build and render a graph.

 While it offers a variety of options to configure the data and display, if you otherwise need more fine-grained control then you should instead build a chart directly with the underlying engine.